 It’s ready to flip when there are several bubbles on the surface, and the edges appear cooked through.
 Only the middle should look unset, as shown below.

 Using your spatula, lift around the edges first to ensure it’s not stuck anywhere, before attempting to flip. (photo 2-3)

 Then, flip your socca and cook the other side for another 3-4 minutes, until cooked through. (photo 4-5)

 Transfer to a plate or platter and use as desired.

 How to use socca bread

-This healthy socca recipe is a simple one, that has so many uses.
+This healthy socca bread recipe is a simple one, but is extremely versatile.